Grammar-aware sentence classification on quantum computers: The model

 Our model has hyperparameters (Appendix \ref{app:senttocirc}).
 The wires of the DisCoCat diagrams we consider carry types $n$ or $s$.
 The number of qubits that we assign to each pregroup type are $q_n$ and $q_s$.
 These determine the \emph{arity} of each word, i.e. the width of the quantum circuit that prepares each word-state.
 We set $q_s=0$ throughout this work, which establishes that the sentence-circuits represent \emph{scalars}.
-For a unary word $w$, i.e. a word-state on $1$ qubit, we choose as its word-circuit the Euler parametrisation $\mathrm{R}_z(\theta^3_w)R_x(\theta^2_w)$.
-For a word $w$ of arity $k\geq 2$, we use a depth-$d$ IQP-style parameterisation \cite{Havlicek2019} consisting of $d$ layers where each layer consists of a layer of Hadamard gates followed by a lower of controlled-$Z$ rotations $\mathrm{CR}_z(\theta^i_w)$, such that $i\in\{1,2,\dots,d(k-1)\}$.
+For a unary word $w$, i.e. a word-state on $1$ qubit, we choose to prepare using two rotations as $\mathrm{R}_z(\theta^2_w)R_x(\theta^1_w) \vert 0\rangle$.
+For a word $w$ of arity $k\geq 2$, we use a depth-$d$ IQP-style parameterisation \cite{Havlicek2019} consisting of $d$ layers where each layer consists of a layer of Hadamard gates followed by a layer of controlled-$Z$ rotations $\mathrm{CR}_z(\theta^i_w)$, such that $i\in\{1,2,\dots,d(k-1)\}$.
 Such circuits are in part motivated by the conjecture that circuits involving them are classically hard to evaluate \cite{Havlicek2019}.
 The relative pronoun ``who'' is mapped to the GHZ circuit, i.e. the circuit that prepares a GHZ state on the number of qubits as determined by $q_n$ and $q_s$.
-This is justified by prior work where relative pronouns and other functional words are modelled by a Kronecker tensor \cite{Sadrzadeh2013,Sadrzadeh2014}.
+This is justified by prior work where relative pronouns and other functional words are modelled by a Kronecker tensor (a.k.a. 'spider'), whose entries are all zeros except when all indices are the same for which case the entries are ones \cite{Sadrzadeh2013,Sadrzadeh2014}.
+It is also known as a 'copy' tensor, as it copies the computational basis.

 In Fig.\ref{fig:DisCoCat-circ-comps} we show an example of choices of word-circuits for specific numbers of qubits assigned to each basic pregroup type (Appendix \ref{fig:sent-circ-mapping}).
 In Fig.\ref{fig:DisCoCat-circ} we show the corresponding circuit to ``Romeo who loves Juliet dies''.

-Here, a motivating remark is in order.
-In classical implementations of DisCoCat, sentence diagrams represent tensor contractions.
-Meanings of words are encoded in terms of cooccurrence frequencies or other vector-space word-embeddings such as those produced by neural networks \cite{mikolov2013efficient}.
-Tensor contractions are exponentially expensive in the dimension of the vector spaces carried by the wires, which for NLP applications can become prohibitively large.
-In the quantum case, however, the tensor product structure defined by a collection of qubits provides an exponentially large Hilbert space, leading to \emph{exponential space-gain}.
-Consequently, we adopt the paradigm of QML in terms of PQCs to carry out near-term QNLP tasks.
+In practice, we perform the mapping of sentence diagrams to quantum circuits using the Python library {\tt DisCoPy} \cite{felice2020discopy}, which provides a data structure for monoidal string-diagrams and enables the instantiation of functors, including functors based on PQCs.